Ishita027/LinkedIn-Homepage/README.md

 # LinkedIn-Homepage
-Homepage of LinkedIn created using HTML and CSS
+Homepage of LinkedIn created using HTML, CSS and Javascript